STAINTON

 The view from here has a wide

-prospect of higher fells, Great Gable etc, but they were really
+prospect of higher fells, Great Gable etc., but they were

-where Dad had attempted to cross from The Knott, in January, and
+where we attempted to cross from The Knott, in January, and see why we had to abort", said Tetley.

 As there was no wind we were able

-avoided at all cost, so we crossed right to the fence and made
+avoided at all cost, so we should cross right to the fence and make

 materialised, which we followed.
 At a point roughly due east of